iexcloud/docs/source/getting-started/what-is-iex-cloud-apperate.md

 ## Fine-Tuned for Fintech

 Apperate is grounded in the IEX Cloud team's deep understanding of fintech data needs.
-It includes a semantic data layer for [normalizing financial data views](../managing-your-data/defining-schemas/normalization.md) and has production-ready financial data built-in.
+It includes a semantic data layer for [creating views from normalized financial data](../using-core-data/using-normalized-financial-data.md) and has production-ready financial data built-in.

 The semantic data layer allows you to refer to an equity using any supported [financial identifier type](../reference/financial-identifiers.md).
 Apperate relates equivalent symbols across the different types.
 You can, for example, use a CUSIP symbol to query datasets that refer to equities using ISIN, FIGI, or another supported type.
 Apperate, in effect, *normalizes* the financial identifiers.